At a Glance

 Remember: Recall facts and basic concepts. recall, recognize, identify Objective questions (fill-in-blank, matching, labeling, multiple choice) requiring students to recall or recognize facts, terms, concepts

-Think about how each of your assessments will account for generative AI.
+Think about how your assessment will account for generative AI.
 At the most basic level, for any given assessment, you can require, allow, or ban generative AI use.
-Consider both your students’ context and the learning outcomes you’ve developed as you decide which is the best approach for a given assessment.
+Consider both your students’ context and the learning outcomes you’ve developed as you decide which is the best approach for the assessment.

 Tip: No matter what your approach, transparency is key.
 Be clear with your students about when and why they’re allowed or not allowed to use generative AI during assessments.
 Whenever possible, provide examples of appropriate and inappropriate generative AI use.